cnabio/cnab-spec/101-bundle-json.md

 ## Invocation Images

 The `invocationImages` section describes the images that contains the bootstrapping for the image.
 The appropriate invocation image is selected using the current driver.

+A CNAB bundle MUST have at least one invocation image.

 ```json
 "invocationImages": [